Dmitriyrus99/custom-erpnext/ferum_custom/docs/glossary_appendix.md

 ### SLA

 - Service Level Agreement.
-- A defined expected time frame for response or resolution of a service request (e.g., 4 hours response for emergencies).
+- A defined expected time frame for response or resolution of an issue (e.g., 4 hours response for emergencies).

 ### Telegram Bot